rubytogether/rubytogether.org/app/views/news/2016-11-30-november-2016-monthly-update.html.md

 ## gemstash news

-Excluding merges, 3 authors have pushed 15 commits to master and 15 commits to all branches.
-On master, 22 files have changed and there have been 254 additions and 66 deletions.
+Meanwhile in [Gemstash](https://github.com/bundler/gemstash), the documentation was completely rewritten using [Pandoc](http://pandoc.org) to pave the way for a website that shares documentation with the gem.
+During the month, 3 authors pushed 15 commits, 22 files changed, and there were 254 additions and 66 deletions.

 ## budget & expenses